-Aim:

-To minimise adverse effects of possums in areas declared Bovine Tb free and in the parts of the region that have not received any GW led possum and predator control to date at a cost of \$431,400
+Aim: To minimise the adverse impacts of possums in areas declared Bovine Tb free at a cost of \$431,400

-Ok pjective Means of Achievement 1.
-Address the adverse impacts of possums in Bovine Tb free areas and in the parts of the region that have not received any GW led possum and predator control to date for catchment functions, biodiversity and economic prosperity.
-Maintain a possum residual trap catch of 5% or lower across the 15,500 ha of the Wellington region which has been declared Bovine Tb free.
-Initiate control over 22,000 ha in Porirua and Kapiti Coast areas that have not received any GW led possum and predator control to date.
+Objective Means of Achievement Address the adverse impacts of possums in Bovine Tb Maintain a possum residual trap catch of 5% or lower free areas for catchment functions, biodiversity and across the 15,500 ha of the Wellington region which economic prosperity. has been declared Bovine Tb free.